 Divorce in Florida

 Should you get divorced?
 Have you made the decision to get divorced, but don’t know how?
 Making the decision to get a Florida divorce is life changing and should not be taken lightly.
 Many people choose to seek counseling before deciding to finally call it quits.
 However, if you have already made the decision to get a divorce in Florida, there are several things that must happen before your divorce can be finalized.

 You or your divorce attorney will need to file a Petition for Dissolution of Marriage with your local clerk’s office.
 You will also need to file several other family law forms along with your divorce petition.
 When filing for a Florida divorce, figuring out which forms to fill out and how to fill them out can be challenging.
 Even if the correct divorce forms are used, you may be giving up valuable rights if the divorce forms are not filled out correctly.
 A Clearwater, Florida divorce lawyer can assist you in reviewing your individual situation to make sure all necessary divorce paperwork is filled out and filed correctly.

-The Florida divorce process can last for months or in some instances even years.
+The Florida divorce process can be stressful and may last for months or in some cases even years.
 Speak to Pinellas Family Lawyer today about hiring a Clearwater divorce lawyer to assist you throughout your divorce.
-Even if you feel you can't afford a divorce attorney, in some situations, the other party may be required to pay some or all of your attorney's fees incurred during the divorce.
+Even if you feel you cannot afford a divorce attorney, in some situations, the other party may be required to pay some or all of your attorney's fees incurred during the divorce.
 You don’t have to face the complicated legal aspects of a Florida divorce alone.

 Contact us or call 727-538-7741 for a confidential consultation today to see how a Pinellas Family Lawyer divorce attorney can help you with your Florida divorce.